strawberryWangmm/Epistemic-Uncertainty-Suppression-for-Robust-Spatiotemporal-Forecasting/README.md

-# Epistemic-Uncertainty-Suppression-for-Robust-Spatiotemporal-Forecasting
+# EEpistemic Uncertainty Suppression for Robust Spatiotemporal Forecasting with the Application of Aircraft
-Source code for CAST, a spatiotemporal surrogate model for robust forecasting in aerospace systems.
-Code will be open-sourced following manuscript acceptance to support research in digital airworthiness and spatiotemporal forecasting.
-Contributions are welcome.
+This repository contains the source code for the spatiotemporal surrogate model (CAST) developed for robust forecasting in aerospace systems.
+The code will be made publicly available to support further research and development in the field of digital airworthiness validation and spatiotemporal forecasting.
+The code will be made open-source upon acceptance.
+Contributions to the project are welcome.